da03/model_criticism/README.md

         --num_samples 10000
 ```

-(If would be nice if you have bandwidth for running this setting, if not please just ignore this setting).
-For the W/ Title setting:
+(It would be nice if you have bandwidth for running this setting, if not please just ignore this setting).
+For the W/ Title setting (if 10k samples is too much, I think 1k is good as well by using `--num_samples 1000`):

 ```
 export SAVE_FOLDER=language_model_checkpoints/GPT-Neo/With_Title